 Chocolate, as Vermont chocolatiers our central and most important ingredient.
 And how this world has changed over the last several years!
-With the advent of bean to bar craft chocolate makers, people have been introduced to chocolate origins, exploring the intricacies of flavor characteristics that different bean varietals, their terroir, and the farming and processing methods bring out, with stunning differences in tasting notes much like wine and coffee.
+With the advent of bean to bar craft chocolate makers, more people have been introduced to chocolate origins, exploring the intricacies of flavor characteristics that different bean varietals, their terroir, and the farming and processing methods bring out, with stunning differences in tasting notes much like wine and coffee.

 We work with higher cacao-percentage chocolates, which helps ensure that the farmers who produce them get paid more since they are selling larger amounts of cacao for their creation.
-As we expand our offerings and explore new recipes, we are looking into partnering with more cacao growers who are making chocolate couverture from tree to bar in their country of origin to use in our ganaches and bonbons, as well as continuing to consider making some craft chocolate from select beans ourselves.
+As we expand our offerings and explore new recipes, we are looking into partnering with more cacao growers who are making single origin chocolate couverture from tree to bar in their country of origin to use in our ganaches and bonbons, as well as continuing to consider making some craft chocolate from select beans ourselves.

 All photos of a coffee finca in Costa Rica by Dar Tavernier-Singer